brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 ```

 To use this pipe we add an `*ngFor` statement in the `<form-input-wrapper>` component.
-Don't forget to add the `FormInputErrorsPipe` into the imports of that component:
+Because we are working with standalone components, don't forget to add the `FormInputErrorsPipe` into the imports of that component:

 ```typescript
 import { CommonModule } from '@angular/common';